NguyenAndrew/NguyenAndrew.github.io/_posts/2022-04-19-mod-take-on-successful-software.md

 Below are some examples of MOD:

 Easy to Maintain
-* "Forget it, and come back to it" Example: If you took a long vacation, adding new functionality should be almost as fast as if you were working on that software recently
+* "Forget it, and come back to it" Example: If you took a long vacation, adding new functionality should be almost as fast as if you were working on that software recently.
 * Use the [Simple Programming Paradigm](https://github.com/NguyenAndrew/Simple-Programming), and enforce it with the [Mock Orchestration Framework](https://github.com/NguyenAndrew/mof-java).
 Simple is good!

 Easy to Observe